Watch Six Nations Rugby on UK TV Abroad

 How to Watch the Six Nations Rugby Abroad.
 BBC iPlayer and ITVX Explained

-When you are abroad, however, BBC iPlayer and ITVX are blocked, even if you normally watch from the UK.
-This often leads to confusion, especially for travellers, expats, and seasonal residents.
+When you're abroad, however, BBC iPlayer and ITVX are blocked, even if you normally watch from the UK.
+It catches people out — travellers, expats and anyone who's abroad for part of the year.

 This guide explains how to watch the Six Nations rugby abroad reliably, why VPN apps often fail, and how to set things up properly on a TV rather than relying on a laptop or phone.